-Use the latest and most reliable population and housing estimates, projections and local housing unit buildout figures in establishing or changing housing policies and implementation
+Use the latest and most reliable population and housing estimates, projections and local housing unit buildout figures in establishing or changing housing policies and implementation proposals at any given time.

-Newport will always utilize the latest quality information to inform its housing planning and will update its plans without delay so as to remain
+Newport will always utilize the latest quality information to inform its housing planning and will update its plans without delay so as to remain relevant to contemporary issues.